influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.12/administration/upgrading.md

 To start out, you must be working with version 0.10 or 0.11 (don't upgrade the `influxd` binary yet!).
-If you've already upgraded the binary, reinstall 0.10 or 0.11; InfluxDB 0.12 will yield an error
+If you've already upgraded the binary, reinstall 0.10 or 0.11 (see the end of the page for links); InfluxDB 0.12 will yield an error
 (`run: create server: detected /var/lib/influxdb/meta/raft.db. [...]`) if you attempt to start the process without completing the steps below.